 800 years of Northamptonshire’s history, people and places, all under one roof.

-We are home to a breathtaking collection of documents, drawings, maps and photographs and our mission is to preserve and make them available to the public.
-You can visit without an appointment and the majority of our documents are available to see up close.
+We are home to a breath-taking collection of written documents, drawings, maps and photographs and our mission is to preserve and make them available to the public.
+You are advised to make an appointment before any visit so we can best assist you in pursuing your research effectively and decide which documents you want to see up close.

 People come to us for a variety of reasons:

 - local history research